RyanJarv/randrust/README.md

 These should be fixed soon, but until then this should not be used in production.

+* Docker Compose uses a hardcoded test key currently.
+This should be updated if used for anything but testing.
 * Has anxiety, may panic.
 * Unconfigurable bind interface.
 * This is my first coding in Rust... so whatever goes along with that.